Curtis Fletcher is the Director of the Ahmanson Lab and Co-Director of the multimedia authoring platform, Scalar.

-His research draws on key questions in the fields of media studies, visual studies, science and technology studies, and the history of technology.
-His published works examine the history of educational technology, the history of humanities education, and the history of the digital humanities.
-His work in the digital humanities focuses on multimedia and multimodal authoring and publishing, digital pedagogy, critical making, and the development of extended reality (XR) humanities projects.
+His research centers on key questions across media studies, science and technology studies, and the history of technology.
+He has published widely on the evolution of educational technology, the development of humanities education, and the rise of the digital humanities.
+As a practitioner of the digital humanities, his work focuses on advancing digital pedagogy, fostering critical making, and developing humanities-driven extended reality (XR) projects.

 Education